cityofaustin/dts-work-zone-data-feed/README.md

 ***

-## Geometry

-The City of Austin's permitting system uses a street network that does not consider direction of travel.
-The `geometry` directory contains a script (`street_segment_directionality.py`) that converts the street network into one link per direction of travel (i.e. Northbound, Southbound), alongside maintaining a centerline geometry option.
-This was necessary in order to allow for directional closures according to the WZDx specification.

-***

 ## Validation

 The `schema_validation.py` script will check a small subset of work zones in local copy of work zone datafeed's geojson against the schema.